hexalang/Hexa/docs/reference.md

 		// NOTE assumes `break` at the end of each case by default case Green or Blue:
 		console.log("Green or Blue")
-	// Names are not positional -> they were in original design, now names are required to match and order is not important
+	// Newer design allows for future extension of enum values, and avoids issues with positional matching when names can matched in the wrong order
-	// Newer design allows for future extension of enum values, and avoids issues with positional matching when names can matched in the wrong order case Other(r, g, b as blue):
+	// Names are not positional -> they were in the original design, now names are required to match and order is not important case Other(r, g, b as blue):
 		// NOTE exact same names are required (i.e. `r` and `g`)
 		// NOTE order of parameters is NOT important due to names requirement above